oe4dns/tootgroup.py/README.md

-`tootgroup.py` - emulate group accounts on Mastodon
+`tootgroup.py` - emulate group accounts on Mastodon and Pleroma
 =================================================

 What is this?